Docs navigation

 Features available to anyone include multi-resolution streaming in AVC (H.264) and Automatic Stream Configuration: stream settings are fetched from Twitch automatically and matched to your device's capabilities without manual adjustments.
 That is why you may see the message “Twitch Enhanced Broadcasting is controlling some of your stream settings.”

-Features still in beta (TEB Beta Community only): AV1 codec, HEVC codec, 1440p, and 4K streaming.
+Still limited to the TEB Beta Community: the AV1 codec and 4K streaming.
 Twitch is not actively expanding the beta group, but it is worth asking if you are a Twitch Partner.

 Why Enhanced Broadcasting improves viewer experience